Wood Burning Stoves - which are best & which burn cleanest?

 An 1,800 sq. ft. house that is poorly-insulated may need an extra-large stove, an 1,800 sq. ft. house that is super-insulated may need an extra-small stove.
-There are even houses that could probably be kept warm with a fondue pot and a few mood candles.
+There are even houses like passive solar homes that could probably be kept warm with a fondue pot and a few mood candles.
 So don't buy based on your square footage alone.

 If you get a wood stove that is too big for your space, you will either overheat or need to operate it at a lower temperature.
 Running it at too low a temperature means a less efficient burn and higher particulate emissions.
 You pollute less and get the most value from your wood when burning a fire at pretty high temperatures, not to mention that it keeps your chimney cleaner.
 So getting the right size of stove is very important.

 A great way to determine the size of stove you will need for an existing house is knowing how much electricity, oil, gas or wood you used to keep warm last year.
 If you speak to a reasonably well-versed wood stove dealer and give them an idea of your home performance and general needs (primary or supplementary heat source) they should be able to help size a stove for you.

 Unless that is you want a wood burner as a primary heat source and don't own your own woodland so are buying fuel in, in which case you could also consider a high efficiency and electricity free wood pellet stove by reading here.

 Built-in wood stove or freestanding wood stove: